 Samuel Denison, described as “my servant,” probably John Blayds’ butler, was given an annuity of £25.
 Other household members received a smaller lump sum: “I give and bequeath unto such of my servants as shall be living with me at the time of my decease the sum of ten pounds apiece to be paid immediately after my decease.”
 An annuity of £25 also went to John Blayds’ gardener, who, coincidentally, had the name John Calverley.
 He was probably a descendant of one of the lesser branches of the family unrecorded in Foster’s pedigree.

-No mention is made of anything being left in this will to the banker John Calverley, although he appears to be one of the three men who witnessed it.
-The others were John Smith and a D. Gordon.
+No mention is made of anything being left in this will to the banker John Calverley, although he was one of the three men who witnessed it.
+The others were attorney John Smith and his apprentice clerk David John Gordon.

 However, there must have been some kind of agreement between John and Mary Blayds as just two days after his will was passed, by the probate court in York in December 1804, Mary made her will and in it she was quite clear that John Calverley was to be the main beneficiary of the estate.
 Her sister was still alive when this will was made so when Mary died Anne would inherit the houses and land in Leeds and Oulton along with the household furniture, plate, china, linen, horses and carriages.
 Anne could do what she wanted with the horses and contents but it was clearly stated that on her death the houses, land and everything remaining should then pass to John: “Immediately after her decease I give and devise the same unto the said John Calverley his heirs and assigns forever.”